 Your Fitbit only looks at your heart rate data for high or low states when your body rests for at least 10 minutes.

-That’s because it is normal for your heart rate to exceed its normal range when you are active, particularly when you are working out or engaged in strenuous activity.
+That’s because it is normal for your heart rate to exceed its normal range when you are active, particularly when working out or engaging in strenuous activity.

 So it’s important that you only receive these notifications when you are sedentary.
 Otherwise, you’d get a lot of unnecessary notifications!